Deadlines for CAFRA Civil Asset Forfeitures

 3. seek an extension of the deadline.

 Id.
-Further, if by the end of the 90-day deadline, the Government has not initiated one of these options, its choice becomes limited to the prompt return of the property.
+Furthermore, if, by the end of the 90-day deadline, the Government has not initiated one of these options, its choice is limited to the prompt return of the property.
 See 18 U.S.C. § 983(a)(3)(B) (“if the Government does not [perform one of the actions listed above], the Government shall promptly release the property.”) (emphasis added).

 Memorandum of Law